-At St James' Catholic High School, we follow Stockport's procedures for dealing with children who go missing from school.
+At St James' Catholic High School, we follow Stockport's procedures for dealing with children who go missing from school and adhere to the guidance set out by the DfE in 'Children Missing Education - Statutory Guidance'.
 All staff are aware that children going missing, particularly repeatedly, are potentially vulnerable to harm including abuse and neglect, such as sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.